jeffc/nrf52-watch-firmware/README.md

   * Once I have a design that I like, I'll send the files to [Shapeways](http://shapeways.com) or [ExOne](http://exone.com) to be 3D Printed in steel.
-  * Side buttons (required since the display is not a touch screen) will be on separate PCBs, connected via JST-SH cables to the main PCB.
-This allows me to use normal PCB buttons rather than right-angle ones, and gives some flexibility in mounting the main PCB.

 ## Software

-  Since there isn't code written yet, this section is largely my notepad on ideas and framework setup.

   * To conserve power, everything will be interrupts-driven.
-  * PlatformIO doesn't have a builtin for the sparkfun dev board I'm using, so the packages/ directory and corresponding lines in platformio.ini are a workaround to keep the repository as portable as possible
   * A decent amount of build hackery was needed to make the native version build with the dummy adafruit_gfx library